If you don't need surgery, caring for your condition is much the same as preventing it:

 - Follow through with recommended exercises.

-- Take special note of any activity that causes pain, swelling or numbness in your thumb and wrist, try to avoid it, and share that information with your doctor.
+- Note activity that causes pain, swelling or numbness in your thumb and wrist, try to avoid it, and share that information with your doctor.